Eliminate Writer’s Block

 Now that we have discussed the parts of the mind and how they create writer's block, let's review the writing session.

-Duties of the Adult during a writing session — The Adult mind reviews the material or requirements at hand and determines what is to be done next.
-In some cases this may require a set of requirements and/or guidelines.
-If specifying, editing, proofreading, or other Adult functions are required, then the Adult can perform these functions immediately.
+Duties of the Adult during a writing session -- The Adult mind reviews the material or requirements at hand and determines what is to be done next.
+In some cases, this may require a set of requirements and/or guidelines.
+If specifying, editing, proofreading, or other Adult functions are required, the Adult can perform them immediately.

-Duties of the Child during a writing session — The Child mind produces creative writing as required by the situation at hand.
-In some cases this may require a suitable interval to allow a switchover between the Adult and Child functions of the mind.
+Duties of the Child during a writing session -- The Child's mind produces creative writing as required by the situation at hand.
+In some cases, this may require a suitable interval to allow a switchover between the Adult and Child functions of the mind.

-A normal writing session — There are two possible styles for a writing session.
-In one style, first the Adult determines the requirements and/or guidelines, then the Child produces creative material, and finally the Adult edits this material and decides what to do next.
+A normal writing session -- There are two possible styles for a writing session.
+In one style, the Adult first determines the requirements and/or guidelines, the Child produces creative material, and the Adult then edits this material and decides what to do next.
 This repetitive process continues until the writing requirements have been satisfied.
-However, this is the style that is most susceptible to writer’s block.
+However, this is the style that is most susceptible to writer's block.

-In another style, the writing session begins by having the Child produce some creative material.
+In another style, the writing session begins with the Child producing some creative material.
 Then the Adult edits this material and decides what to do next.
 This repetitive process continues until the writing requirements have been satisfied.
 This style can be used to advantage by writers who are producing extremely creative and/or unusual material.
-In this case the writer may only have a vague idea of how the project is going to turn out.
+In this case, the writer may only have a vague idea of how the project is going to turn out.
 So it is left up to the Child to guide the project.

 How to eliminate writer's block